sciabarra/Sparkoin/README.md

 This is sparkoin, an engine to analyze the Blockchain with Spark

+Current status of the project is very early development.
+Nothing usable yet.

 ## Install

 So far, it is all tested only on OSX with Docker Toolbox